DataDog/documentation/content/en/tracing/profiler/compare_profiles.md

 {{< img src="tracing/profiling/compare_time_frames.mp4" alt="Opening the comparison view to compare a profile with a aggregation for a time frame." video="true">}}

 Take note of the legend colors, which show:
- - Deepening shades of red for methods that are slower in profile B.
+ - Deepening shades of red for methods that take more time in profile B.
- - Deepening shades of green for methods that are faster in profile B.
+ - Deepening shades of green for methods that take less time in profile B.
  - Blue for methods that are only in profile A.
  - Purple for methods that are only in profile B.